Healthcare Legal

 “Courts must exercise their independent judgment in deciding whether an agency has acted within its statutory authority,” Chief Justice John Roberts wrote in the 6-3 majority opinion.
 He added that courts are in a better position than agencies to resolve statutory ambiguities.

 With the long-standing guidance eliminated, potential developments include lawsuits against many existing and future regulations issued by agencies like HHS, CMS, FDA, the IRS, the Environmental Protection Agency and others, resulting in a patchwork of regulatory applications if some courts rule against the lawfulness of a regulation while others rule for it.
-Ultimately, such disagreements likely would be resolved at the Supreme Court, but it can take months or years for a case to get there.
+Ultimately, such discrepancies likely would be resolved at the Supreme Court, but it can take months or years for a case to get there.

 “Courts, in particular this court, will now play a commanding role” in policymaking, Justice Elena Kagan wrote in a dissenting opinion, noting that whereas “agencies have expertise” in scientific and technical matters, “courts do not.”